-If your claim involves an adverse determination, experimental treatment or a rescission of a policy, you or your authorized representative have four months from the date of the grievance determination letter to file a request for an independent external review.
+If your claim involves an adverse determination, experimental treatment, claims subject to the No Surprises Act under the Consolidated Appropriations Act or a rescission of a policy, you or your authorized representative have four months from the date of the grievance determination letter to file a request for an independent external review.
 This review will be coordinated by Medica.
 You may submit additional information to be reviewed by the external review organization.
 You will be notified of the review organization's decision within 45 days.
 If (a) waiting the standard 45-day turnaround time might jeopardize your life, health or ability to regain maximum function, or (b) if this timeframe would subject you to severe pain that cannot be managed without the care or treatment you are requesting, you or your attending provider may request an expedited, 72-hour external review.
 In some cases, the external review may be conducted at the same time an internal appeal is being processed.
 The decision rendered by the external review organization is final.
 It is binding on both you and Medica.
 For more information or to submit a request for external review, contact Medica at the address and phone numbers listed above.